Checua

 Checua is a preceramic open area archaeological site in Nemocón, Cundinamarca, Colombia.
 The site is located 7 km north of the town centre.
 At Checua, thousands of stone and bone tools, stone flakes and human remains have been found, indicating human occupation from around 8500 to 3000 years BP.

-Main archaeologist for Checua is Ana María Groot, who published the results of her research in 1992.
+A prominent archaeologist for Checua is Ana María Groot, who published the results of her research in 1992.
+In August 2025, it was reported that human remains from the area dated to about 6000 years BP which had their genome fully sequenced for the first time, represented a previously unknown human lineage, with no known descendants.

 Background

 The Altiplano Cundiboyacense has been inhabited at least since 12,500 years ago.
 The first human settlers migrated via the Darién Gap from Central America to South America and led a hunter-gatherer lifestyle.
 They populated the rock shelters of the high plateau in the Andes, then still with abundant Pleistocene megafauna as Cuvieronius, Haplomastodon, Equus amerhippus and giant sloths.

 During this preceramic phase, the population shifted from rock shelters to open area settlement, of which Galindo and Checua are among the oldest.
 A later site in Soacha, Cundinamarca; Aguazuque is comparable to Checua.

 During the second millennium before present, the population increased and settlements became bigger.
 This is evidenced in the findings at the salt mine of Nemocón.